Chicken Cacciatore

 Instructions

-- 2Heat the oil in a Dutch oven or braiser over medium-high heat.
-Once the oil is glistening, add the chicken skin-sides down and cook, undisturbed, until the skin is browned, 5 minutes per side.
+- 2Heat the olive oil in a large Dutch oven or braiser over medium-high heat until shimmering.
+Place the chicken thighs skin-side down in the hot oil and cook undisturbed for 5–7 minutes until the skin is golden brown and crispy.
+Flip and cook the other side for 4–5 minutes until browned.
 Transfer to a plate.

-- 3Add the bell pepper, shallot, and mushrooms to the pan and cook, stirring, for 3 minutes, or until the shallots begin to soften.
-Stir in the garlic until fragrant, 1 minute more.
+- 3Add the bell pepper, shallot, and mushrooms to the same pan over medium-high heat.
+Cook, stirring occasionally, for 3–4 minutes until the shallots begin to soften.
+Add the garlic and cook, stirring constantly, for 1 minute until fragrant.

 Nutrition — Per Serving